Research

 Low temperature fuel cells

-In PEMFC, stability and activity of Pt and Pt-based oxygen reduction reaction (ORR) catalysts constitutes one of the group’s main core research directions.
-In this we rely on a set of methods and techniques available in the group including high-throughput catalyst screening for fast discovering of the more advanced catalysts, on-line ICP-MS for time- and potential-resolved analysis of dissolution kinetics, identical location TEM to track degradation on the nanoscale, etc.
+We investigate catalysts for acidic proton exchange membrane (PEM) and alkaline anion exchange membrane (AEM) fuel cell (FC) research from the fundamental to the applied level, mainly covering the low-temperature range.
+The stability and activity of Pt- and Pt-based oxygen reduction reaction (ORR) catalysts constitute one of the group's core research directions.
+Besides that, we investigate the effect of the catalyst layer composition on stability and activity to understand the interaction between the catalyst, the support, and the ink.
+In this, we rely on a set of methods and techniques available in the group, including high-throughput catalyst screening for fast discovery of the more advanced catalysts, online ICP-MS for time- and potential-resolved analysis of dissolution kinetics, identical location TEM to track degradation on the nanoscale, etc. and continuously are developing new methods to move into the direction of high-temperature applications, for fundamental and applied studies.

 • Mechanism of platinum oxidation and dissolution – research at platinum single crystals;